4th Test: Gill and Rahul lead India’s fightback with unbeaten fifties, keep England at bay - www.lokmattimes.com

 4th Test: Gill and Rahul lead India’s fightback with unbeaten fifties, keep England at bay

-Manchester, July 26 KL Rahul and Shubman Gill led India’s defiant fightback via smashing their respective fifties and sharing an unbroken 174-run partnership off 361 balls to keep England at bay, as the visitors’ reached 174/2 in 63 overs at stumps on day four of fourth Anderson-Tendulkar Trophy Test at Old Trafford
+Manchester, July 27 KL Rahul and Shubman Gill led India’s defiant fightback via smashing their respective fifties and sharing an unbroken 174-run partnership off 361 balls to keep England at bay, as the visitors’ reached 174/2 in 63 overs at stumps on day four of fourth Anderson-Tendulkar Trophy Test at Old Trafford.

 Though the prospect of going for a draw is still faraway, as they trail by 137 runs, Rahul and Gill, unbeaten on 87 and 78 respectively, have given India and its fans a fighting chance of saving the match, something which looked improbable at one point.

+It was because England made 669 in 157.1 overs and took a lead of 311 runs, with skipper Ben Stokes' hitting his first Test century in two years as he backed up his five-wicket haul with a superb knock of 141 from 198 balls – leaving India down and out of this game.

-At 0/2 in five balls of the second innings, Gill came in on a hat-trick ball with India under immense pressure, but he and Rahul – two calm individuals in their demeanour and temperament – showed their skill and immense mental toughness to have consecutive wicketless sessions.
+That possibility increased when they were 0/2 in five balls of the second innings.
+Gill came in on a hat-trick ball with India under immense pressure, but he and Rahul – two calm individuals in their demeanour and temperament – showed their gritty skill and immense mental toughness to have consecutive wicketless sessions.

+While Gill was proficient in his drives, Rahul was pristine in his punches and cuts.
+It also helped India that Stokes hasn’t bowled yet in the second innings, with the ball going soft and pitch not showing much tricks.
+With rain forecasted for day five, there’s still more twists and turns to come in this game.

+The morning began with Stokes punching and playing perfect cover drive off Mohammed Siraj for a brace of boundaries, before Liam Dawson pulled him for another four.
+Bumrah then struck by getting one to skid through Dawson's defences and smashed the top of off-stump, as the batter fell for 26.

 While Gill turned out to old-school batting mode, Rahul let go of menacing bouncers from Archer and hit boundaries on the ones which were short and wide, before Gill drove him through cover for four more.